A variable containing a string does not need quotes

 rm -rf /etc

-In the above example, instead of deleting etc in our user’s home directory’s .local directory, we delete the entire .local folder and /etc to go with.
-The second half might not run if we are not a superuser or similar, but the loss of a .local folder might cause destructive loss of important data.
-Let’s back up our systems regularly and test our backup strategies.
+In this example, instead of deleting etc in our user’s home directory’s .local directory, we delete the entire .local folder and /etc to go with.
+The second half might not run if we’re not a superuser or similar, but the loss of a .local folder might cause destructive loss of important data.
+Let’s back up our systems and test our backup strategies.

-I have successfully destroyed a Debian installation before, by smuggling a space into a chown call and accidentally making my root /etc folder unusable and in turn making Debian unbootable.
+I have successfully destroyed a Debian installation before, by smuggling a space into a chown call and making my root /etc folder unusable by accident.
+This in turn made my Debian installation unbootable.

-At least, when typing out paths in a command prompt, you can easily see potential space-traps and quote your arguments accordingly.
-But when using variable expansion, and not knowing whether variables contain spaces or not, it’s better to be on the safe side and generously use quotes.
+At least, when typing out paths in a command prompt, you can see potential space-traps and quote your arguments accordingly.
+But when using variable expansion, and not knowing whether variables contain spaces or not, it’s better to be on the safe side and always use quotes.

 With the fish shell, it’s different.
-I have recently started writing a lot of scripts for my personal computer and also ported some other system administration scripts that I have been using before to use fish instead of bash.
+I’ve recently started writing a lot of scripts for my personal computer.
+I’ve also ported some other system administration scripts that I have been using before to use fish instead of bash.

-Being used to bash’s variable expansion gotchas, I am used to writing quotes whenever I can.
-There are some subtle issues with that.
+I’m used to bash’s variable expansion gotchas and I use quotes whenever I can. fish has some subtle issues with quoting, as we now see.

 fish variables are implicit arrays

-Everything in fish is an array, and some of these arrays are special PATH arrays.
+Everything in fish is an array.
+Some of these arrays in turn are PATH arrays. fish interprets PATH arrays slightly differently.

-We define a function that reads out how many arguments are passed to it in fish to examine how quotes are expanded:
+Here, we define a function that reads out how many arguments it receives in fish.
+You can use it to examine how fish expands quotes.
+This is the function:

 function count_args